 Eliminate the software glitch with automation.
 Automation is changing the way many Global 5000 companies think about quality and the QA function.
 With the modern pace of business and technology, it’s impossible for manual testing to keep up with business needs.
 Automated solutions like Worksoft Certify not only accelerate testing, but allow you to cover more and validate every core process with high frequency.
 Plus, automation software helps your overall QA process by liberating your staff from the tedium of keystrokes and allowing more resources to be utilized in higher value, big brain areas.

 Ensuring your systems are free of errors can also lead to increased security.
 As Bajaj points out, “Hackers often get access to computer networks through such vulnerabilities.
 If anything, recent technical failures are an important reminder that we are increasingly reliant on systems that can be quite unstable and insecure.”

 Automation is just one piece of the puzzle in helping ensure your organization runs flawlessly.
-To ensure your systems are running and secure, you will need to use modern QA strategies like an Advanced Quality Maturity Model and consider forming a Test Center of Excellence to oversee software quality assurance.
+To ensure your systems are running and secure, you will need to use modern QA strategies and consider forming a Test Center of Excellence to oversee software quality assurance.
 Terrorist attacks may not be a threat for every organization, but as Bajaj points out, the threat of technology failures will continue to grow as businesses increase their reliance on technology.